apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/handling_migrations.md

 # [](#handling-migrations) Handling migrations

+**Get real-world experience of maintaining a stateful object stored in memory, which will be persisted through migrations and even graceful aborts.**

+---

 Let's first head into our **demo-actor** and create a new file named **asinTracker.js** in the **src** folder.
 Within this file, we are going to build a utility class which will allow us to easily store, modify, persist, and log our tracked ASIN data.

 Here's the skeleton of our class: